ajthor/socks/docs/guide/fundamentals.rst

 A dynamical system is an object that changes through time.
 For example, a dynamical system could be a vehicle such as a car, plane, or spacecraft, an electrical circuit or power grid, or a biological system or chemical reaction.
-We use a set of mathematical equations and variables to describe how the the system evolves over time, and in control theory, we typically have the ability to manipulate some of these variables in order to affect the future evolution of the system.
+We use a set of mathematical equations and variables to describe how the system evolves over time, and in control theory, we typically have the ability to manipulate some of these variables in order to affect the future evolution of the system.